port-labs/port-docs/docs/software-catalog/relation/tutorial.md

 ### From the UI

-In order to update a Relation from the UI, go to the Blueprints graph, hover over the `source` Blueprint and click on the pencil icon that appears:
+In order to update a Relation from the UI, go to the DevPortal Setup page, hover over the `source` Blueprint and click on the pencil icon that appears:

 ![Developer Portal Graph relations edit marked](../../../static/img/software-catalog/relation/tutorial/MicroservicePackageExpandedEditMarked.png)